Second major earthquake in Indonesia within two weeks

 Java/Jakarta (Indonesia) – The severe earthquake in Indonesia that killed 331 people was just two weeks ago, and many people are still homeless.
 Indonesia’s Java island has again been hit by an earthquake.
 At 5.7, it was even slightly stronger than the last earthquake, which measured 5.6 on the Richter scale.

 The Indonesian weather agency, unlike the US weather agency, even spoke of an earthquake with a magnitude of 6.4.
-The tremors were also felt in Indonesia’s capital Jakarta, AFP journalists reported.
+The tremors were also felt in Indonesia’s capital, Jakarta, as reported by AFP journalists.

 Floods in Indonesia after heavy rains